H-274/gleamcord/README.md

 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/gleamcord/)

 > [!NOTE]
-> Currently, the focus of this library is towards Discord's HTTP API
+> Currently, the focus of this library is towards Discord's Gateway API

 This library aims to simplify communication with the [Discord API](https://discord.com/developers/docs/intro) by providing ready-to-use entities to recieve and send data to the API.
 It also comes with some extra useful type for convenience.